 GLOVE BOX

 Open the glove box by pulling the handle.
-Use the master key when locking 1 or unlocking 2 the glove box.
-The valet key cannot be used to lock or unlock the glove box.
+Use the mechanical key when locking (1) or unlocking (2) the glove box.

 Keep glove box lid closed while driving to help prevent injury in an accident or a sudden stop.